-The mission of Project Bridge is to both foster public interest in scientific research and to sharpen our communication skills as scientists.
-To meet our goals, we plan two types of events, scientific outreach events and scientific communication workshops.
-To engage the public, we have a series of events such as demonstration booths at local farmers markets, science cafes, and larger events such as the Baltimore Brain Fest.
-To promote our growth as scientists, we plan to elevate our communication skills through communication workshops.
-To become involved please subscribe to our list-serv (https://lists.johnshopkins.edu/sympa/subscribe/projectbridgevolunteers) and come to our informational meeting in September.
+The mission of Project Bridge is to both foster public interest in scientific research and sharpen our volunteers’ communication skills as scientists.
+To meet these goals, we plan two types of events: scientific outreach events and scientific communication workshops.
+We hold demonstration booths at local farmers markets, science cafés, and larger events such as the Baltimore Brain Fest.
+To promote our growth as scientists, we elevate our communication skills through workshops.
+To become involved please subscribe to our list-serv.

 R ladies hosts bi-monthly workshops and networking events for women and underrepresented groups, both within the Hopkins community as well as the broader Baltimore/DC area.
 The goals of the global R ladies organization are to increase accessibility and provide resources for these groups, and to increase diversity in traditionally homogenous programming fields.
 Everyone is welcome!
 Our group can be joined by signing up for our Meetup page, becoming a member of our Slack groups and attending meetings.

 Contact: Kristin Gunnarsdottir (firstname.lastname@example.org) or email@example.com (firstname.lastname@example.org) or (email@example.com)